05st/FractalViewer/README.md

-This is just a simple C++/OpenGL application that renders a Mandelbrot Set.
+This is just a simple C++/OpenGL application that renders some fractals.
+Currently, you can render different Julia Sets and the Mandelbrot Set.
 Controls are displayed in the console when opening the application.

 Windows only.